WSU-kduncan/3120-cicd-NolimitDougie/Project5/README-CI.md

 - How to configure GitHub OR DockerHub to message the listener

-`Go to repository page`
+`On Docker Hub go to your repository page`
 `Click Webhooks`
-`Enter a name and enter this URL: http://<EC2 elastic IP>:9000/hooks/ `Click Create`
+`Enter a name and enter this URL: http://<EC2 elastic IP>:9000/hooks/redeploy-webhook `Click Create`

 - RECORD your whole workflow process - from `commit` and `push` to your server getting a fresh image